neo-project/docs/docs/en-us/develop/write/limitation.md

 When using C# to develop smart contracts, you cannot use the full set of C# features due to the difference between NeoVM and Dotnet IL.

-Because NeoVM is more compact, we can only compile limited C# / dotnet features into an AVM file.
+Because NeoVM is more compact, we can only compile limited C# / dotnet features into an nef file.

 ### C#  integral types